syncfusion-content/maui-docs/MAUI/DigitalGauge/Character-Types.md

 documentation: ug
 ---

-# Character Types in MAui Digital Gauge (SfDigitalGauge)
+# Character Types in Maui Digital Gauge (SfDigitalGauge)

 The digital characters can be drawn in the following four different segments: